criticalstack/terraform-installer/README.md

+# Due to changes in the priorities, this project is currently not being supported.
+The project is archived as of 11/17/21 and will be available in a read-only state.
+Please note, since archival, the project is not maintained or reviewed. #

 ## Critical Stack Terraform Installer Reference

 This repo contains reference files for a minimal installation of Kubernetes using the Critical Stack cluster bootstrapping components.